-1 (B) in paragraph (2), by striking "a sig- 2 nificant" and inserting "any"; 3 (C) in paragraph (16), by striking "major" 4 and inserting "any"; and 5 (D) in paragraph (17)(A), by striking "sig- 6 nificant" and inserting "any".
-7 (c) National Transportation Safety Board.- 8 Section 1136(a) is amended by striking "aircraft accident 9 within the United States involving an air carrier or foreign 10 air carrier and resulting in a major loss of life" and insert- 11 ing "aircraft accident involving an air carrier or foreign 12 air carrier, resulting in any loss of life, and for which the 13 National Transportation Safety Board will serve as the 14 lead investigative agency".
+1 (B) in paragraph (2), by striking "a sig-

+2 nificant" and inserting "any";

+3 (C) in paragraph (16), by striking "major"

+4 and inserting "any"; and

+5 (D) in paragraph (17)(A), by striking "sig-

+6 nificant" and inserting "any".

+7 (c) NATIONAL TRANSPORTATION SAFETY BOARD.-

+8 Section 1136(a) is amended by striking "aircraft accident

+9 within the United States involving an air carrier or foreign

+10 air carrier and resulting in a major loss of life" and insert-

+11 ing "aircraft accident involving an air carrier or foreign

+12 air carrier, resulting in any loss of life, and for which the

+13 National Transportation Safety Board will serve as the

+14 lead investigative agency".

 15 SEC.
 3105.
 EMERGENCY MEDICAL KITS.
-16 (a) In General.-Not later than 1 year after the 17 date of the enactment of this Act, the Administrator of 18 the Federal Aviation Administration shall evaluate and re- 19 vise, as appropriate, the regulations under part 121 of title 20 14, Code of Federal Regulations, regarding the emergency 21 medical equipment requirements, including the contents of 22 the first-aid kit, applicable to all certificate holders oper- 23 ating passenger-carrying airplanes under that part.
-24 (b) Considerations.-The Administrator shall con- 25 sider whether the minimum contents of approved emer-

-- 1 gency medical kits, including approved first-aid kits, in- - 2 clude appropriate medications and equipment to meet the - 3 emergency medical needs of children, including consider- - 4 ation of an epinephrine auto-injector, as appropriate.
+16 (a) IN GENERAL.-Not later than 1 year after the date of the enactment of this Act, the Administrator of 17 18 the Federal Aviation Administration shall evaluate and re-19 vise, as appropriate, the regulations under part 121 of title 20 14, Code of Federal Regulations, regarding the emergency medical equipment requirements, including the contents of 21 22 the first-aid kit, applicable to all certificate holders operating passenger-carrying airplanes under that part.
+23 gency medical kits, including approved first-aid kits, in clude appropriate medications and equipment to meet the emergency medical needs of children, including consider ation of an epinephrine auto-injector, as appropriate.